renaissance-publishing/renaissance/content/chapters/07-the-supernatural.md

       - manifests as she died: female Gnoll in tattered clothing, covered in deep cuts and wounds
       - appears in company of Orator and All-Mother

-  - The Mourner

-      - Great Spirit and Saint whose Basins are history, law, justice and mercy.
-      - Black dragon who dwelt among nomadic elf-like race
-      - elf-like race was massacred more than a 1500 years ago, when pre-settled humans entered region
-      - elevated upon death (details not widely known, *possible adventure arc*)
-      - Patron associated with History, Law, Justice and Mercy.
-      - Rarely manifests: appears as massive black dragon when he does
-      - Dwells among the ancient swamps (on the South-Estern edge of the World Spine mountains), where his adopted people lived.

   - The Eyrie